On the Size Control of the Hybrid Test for Predictive Ability: 2. The hybrid test for predictive ability

-Note the tuning parameter $\gamma$ determines the degree to which the two-sided test $\phi^s_n $ contributes to the hybrid test in constructing the rejection region.
-For example, if $\gamma $ is zero, then the hybrid test coincides with a one-sided test with significance level $\alpha$.
-If $\gamma $ is 1, then the hybrid test corresponds to the two-sided test with significance level $\alpha$.
-We restrict the tuning parameter $\gamma$ to be in $(0,1]$ as the asymptotic properties of the one-sided test follow \cite{white2000}.
+That is, the rejection of the hybrid test is the union of the two rejection regions by $\phi^r_n$ and $\phi^s_n.$ The tuning parameter $\gamma \in (0,1]$ determines how much the two-sided test $\phi^s_n$ contributes to forming the rejection region as opposed to the one-sided test $\phi^r_n.$ If $\gamma $ is zero, the hybrid test coincides with the one-sided test $\phi^r_n$.
+If $\gamma $ is 1, then the hybrid test corresponds to the two-sided test $\phi^s_n$.
+We restrict the tuning parameter $\gamma$ to be in $(0,1]$ as the asymptotic properties of the one-sided test can be found in \cite{white2000}.

 \section{{3.
-On the size control of the hybrid test}}
+On the asymptotic validity of the hybrid test}}

-In this section, we investigate the asymptotic theoretical properties of the hybrid test, as these were not formally studied in \cite{song2012testing}.
-First, we provide a simple example where the asymptotic rejection probability of the hybrid test exceeds the significance level.
-Next, we present the main result generalizing the observation.
+In this section, we investigate asymptotic properties of the hybrid test under the null hypothesis, which are not formally discussed in \cite{song2012testing}.
+First, we provide a simple example where the rejection probability of the hybrid test exceeds significance level $\alpha$ in the limit.
+Then we present the main results generalizing the observation made in the example.

-We begin by adding the to following two assumptions. \begin{assumption} All diagonal elements of the variance-covariance matrix $\Sigma$ are positive. \end{assumption}